 After your hearing comes the judge’s final decision.
-Like the board, the judge will prepare a detailed, written document enumerating the reasons for your license’s acceptance or denial.
+Like the board, the judge will prepare a detailed, written document enumerating the reasons for your California pharmacist license application’s acceptance or denial.
 If the judge agrees with the board’s rejection, then your license will remain overturned for at least one year.

 Reapply for a license